Art and Sustainability | Halfway review

 The production of the art industry became troublesome in itself.
 Materials are manufactured, the artworks are packed and transported between exhibition places, artists travel to symposiums and vernissages, and, if they are to be included within the contemporary art scene they are expected to consistently perform well.
 On the other hand, many crafts and traditional art processes are disappearing, the integrity and continuity of art are endangered.
 While we can calculate what the negative impact is of an artist’s activity on the environment, it is more difficult to judge what it brings to society and our intellect.

-Via the project #sea_youhere 2.0 we research the theme of art and sustainability and present artists whose mission is to sustain the values against their distortion but also to resist invasions of injustice towards the planet, species, communities and, last but not least, our own spirit.
+Via the project #sea_youhere 2.0 we research the theme of art and sustainability and present artists whose mission is to sustain the values against their distortion but also to resist invasions of injustice towards the planet, species, communities, and, last but not least, our collective spirit.

-Recently, we recognize the shift in artistic practice towards the surge of fieldwork, artistic research and post-studio practices.
-Instead of the constant production of physical artworks, many artists focus on participatory art, on awakening receptivity of humans towards the natural phenomena, and on using the methods which help to trigger humanity.
-The key words become togetherness, empathy, responsibility, happiness, solidarity, exploration, awakening, knowledge, reimagining and similar.
+Recently, we recognized the shift in artistic practice towards the surge of fieldwork, artistic research, and post-studio practices.
+Instead of the constant production of physical artworks, many artists focus on participatory art, on awakening the receptivity of humans towards natural phenomena, and on using the methods which help to trigger humanity.
+The key words become togetherness, empathy, responsibility, happiness, solidarity, exploration, awakening, knowledge, reimagining, and similar.
 Altogether, such practices present the example of perspectives which stimulate sustainability sustainably.

 Find out more about the project #sea_youhere 2.0 here